nitin6080/dummyAPI/README.md

 # dummyAPI
-AJAX based dummy API operation which depicts countries' data
+AJAX based dummy API operation which depicts countries' data with their respective flags